aravindnc/mongoose-paginate-v2/README.md

   - `[useEstimatedCount]` - Enable [estimatedDocumentCount](https://docs.mongodb.com/manual/reference/method/db.collection.estimatedDocumentCount/) for larger datasets.
 Does not count based on given query, so the count will match entire collection size.
 (Default: False)
   - `[useCustomCountFn]` - Enable custom function for count datasets.
 (Default: False)
   - `[forceCountFn]` {Boolean} - Set this to true, if you need to support \$geo queries.
 (Default: False)
+  - `[allowDiskUse]` {Boolean} - Set this to true, which allows the MongoDB server to use more than 100 MB for query.
+This option can let you work around QueryExceededMemoryLimitNoDiskUseAllowed errors from the MongoDB server.
+(Default: False)
   - `[read]` {Object} - Determines the MongoDB nodes from which to read.
 Below are the available options.
     - `[pref]`: One of the listed preference options or aliases.
     - `[tags]`: Optional tags for this query.
 (Must be used with `[pref]`)